rse/vdo-ninja-trampoline/README.md

 About
 -----

-[VDO.Ninja](https://obs.ninja) is an awesome peer-to-peer (P2P),
+[VDO.Ninja](https://vdo.ninja) (formerly OBS.Ninja) is an awesome
-[WebRTC](https://webrtc.org/) and browser based solution for bringing the video/audio streams of presenters into the live event production software [OBS Studio](https://obsproject.com) with very low latency and high quality.
+peer-to-peer (P2P), [WebRTC](https://webrtc.org/) and browser based
+solution for bringing the video/audio streams of presenters into the live event production software [OBS Studio](https://obsproject.com) with very low latency and high quality.

-This form is just a URL simplification trampoline, i.e., it takes a few intuitive URL parameters and redirects to the underlying complex technical URL of [VDO.Ninja](https://obs.ninja).
-It allows you to control [VDO.Ninja](https://obs.ninja) parameters at a central place while being able to use clean, intuitive and stable URLs for both the presenters and [OBS Studio](https://obsproject.com).
+This form is just a URL simplification trampoline, i.e., it takes a few intuitive URL parameters and redirects to the underlying complex technical URL of [VDO.Ninja](https://vdo.ninja).
+It allows you to control [VDO.Ninja](https://vdo.ninja) parameters at a central place while being able to use clean, intuitive and stable URLs for both the presenters and [OBS Studio](https://obsproject.com).

-The underlying [VDO.Ninja](https://obs.ninja) parameter sets are rather opinionated and hard-coded and are intended for meeting or broadcast sessions with multiple presenters only.
+The underlying [VDO.Ninja](https://vdo.ninja) parameter sets are rather opinionated and hard-coded and are intended for meeting or broadcast sessions with multiple presenters only.
 Broadcast sessions are like meetings, where presenters can hear but not see each other, to reduce